 I made again them a few weeks ago and Greg and I, pretty much at the same time, decided that this would be a great recipe for the blog.
 I mean, it was definitely time and it is an easy, and delicious, way to eat Brussels sprouts.
 If your only experience of Brussels sprouts is a mushy heap of faintly sour-smelling vegetables, that you had to get down in order to have dessert, I would encourage you to try them again for the first time.

 In Defense of Ugly Vegetables

-Sometimes vegetables are not picture perfect.
+Sometimes vegetables are not picture-perfect.
 This is especially true of organic produce.
 It is a tragedy to me that countless pounds of perfectly good food is discarded because it is not pretty enough in a world where there are people who go hungry.
 The organic sprouts that I prepare in the video certainly weren’t all perfect.
 I decided that it was better to use them.
 A little bit of trimming and paring is all it takes and the end result is the same.
-I am always inspired by pictures of perfect fruits and vegetables, but I know that the true value of produce is not what it looks like, but how it nourishes us.
+Pictures of perfect fruits and vegetables always inspire me, but I know that the true value of produce is not what it looks like, but how it nourishes us.